choptastic/qdate/README.markdown

 %% determine a timezone, it'll extract that timezone, and convert the time from
 %% that timezone to our intended timezone.
 ```

+## Thanks

+A few shoutouts to [Dale Harvey](http://github.com/daleharvey) and the
+[Erlware team](https://github.com/erlware) for `dh_date`/`ec_date`, and to
+[Dmitry Melnikov](https://github.com/dmitryme) for the `erlang_localtime`
+package.
+Without the hard work of all involved in those projects, `qdate` would
+not exist.

+## Conclusion

+I hope you find `qdate` helpful in all your endeavors!

+If you have any bugs, feature requests, or whatnot, feel free to post a Github
+issue.

+Or I'm open to pull requests!